Friday Forward Guidance ...

 The Committee seeks to achieve maximum employment and inflation at the rate of 2 percent over the longer run.
 The Committee judges that the risks to achieving its employment and inflation goals are roughly in balance.
 The economic outlook is uncertain, and the Committee is attentive to the risks to both sides of its dual mandate.

 Growth in the U.S. was 2.9% in the first nine months of the year, compared to growth of 2.5% in 2023.
 The US economy is in better shape than economists and the Fed had expected.
 The Fed has upgraded the forecast of growth in the year to 2.5% in 2024 and 2.1% in 2025.
+Early BEA data suggests growth of 2.8% in 2024.

 The Summary of Economic Projections, suggested the Fed Funds rate will average around 3.9% end of 2025 and 3.4% Q4 2026.
 The Fed Blue Dot forecasts suggest the Long Run average rate in the U.S is now 3.00%.
+Latest outlook will be over shadowed by the Trump tariff decisions.

 Our model rate is around the 4.00% -4.50% level.
-U.S. ten year rates closed at 4.50% this week.
+U.S. ten year rates closed at 4.43% this week.
 Markets expect a more gradual approach from the Fed as they await developments in the new administration.

 Recent indicators suggest that economic activity has continued to expand at a solid pace.
 Since earlier in the year, labor market conditions have generally eased, and the unemployment rate has moved up but remains low.
 Inflation has made progress toward the Committee's 2 percent objective but remains somewhat elevated.